yearninlearnin/configure-ad/README.md

 </p>

-<h1>On-premises Active Directory Deployed in the Cloud using Azure **7/12/24 DOCUMENTATION IN RESUMING</h1>
+<h1>On-premises Active Directory Deployed in the Cloud using Azure * DOCUMENTATION UPDATED AND COMPLETED *</h1>
 This lab outlines the implementation of on premises Active Directory within Azure.<br />
 ---------------------------------------------------------------------------------------------